โœ•

 How are Marks Distributed in the CAT Examination?

-For every correct answer, +3 marks are awarded, and -1 negative marking is implied only in MCQ-type questions.
-Incorrect attempts in TITA questions are marked as zero.
+For every correct answer, candidates get +3 marks, and -1 negative marking for a wring answer in MCQ-type questions.
+Incorrect attempts in TITA questions get zero.

 Sections Number of Questions Total Marks Marking Scheme